Supervillain

 Supervillains of the United Underworld from the 1966 film Batman, a film adaptation of the comic books based on Batman and the 1960s television show of the same name.
 From left to right: Penguin, Riddler, Catwoman, and Joker.

-A supervillain, supervillainess or supercriminal is a variant of the villainous stock character who possesses superpowers.
-The character type is sometimes found in comic books and is often the primary adversary of a superhero in the same story.
+A supervillain, supervillainess or supercriminal is a variant of the villainous stock character.
+The character is a common archetype in comic books and other popular culture, often acting as the primary adversary of superheroes.

+Supervillains are often noted for their ability to foil heroes through the use of superpowers, their mental or physical capabilities, or their criminal influence, often creating grandiose schemes for nefarious purposes, such as world domination.

 Description

 Supervillains are often used as foils to present a daunting challenge to a superhero.
-In instances where the supervillain does not have superhuman, mystical, or alien powers, the supervillain may possess a genius intellect or a skill set that allows them to draft complex schemes or commit crimes in a way normal humans cannot.
+In instances where the supervillain does not have superhuman, mystical, or alien powers, the supervillain may possess a genius intellect or a skill set that allows them to draft complex schemes or commit crimes in a way which normal humans cannot.
 Other traits may include megalomania and possession of considerable resources to further their aims.
 Many supervillains share some typical characteristics of real-world dictators, gangsters, mad scientists, trophy hunters, warlords, corrupt businesspeople, serial killers, and terrorists, often having an aspiration of world domination.